roblevintennis/docs/src/pages/en/reference/adapter-reference.md

 }
 ```

-And then in your integration, where you call `setAdapter` provide this name in `exports`:
+And then in your integration, where you call `setAdapter`, provide this name in `exports`:

 ```diff
 export default function createIntegration() {